 I would like to respond to questions I am hearing about the funding of nursing homes in our communities.
 Nursing homes, especially in rural areas, are under-funded, and have been for a good portion of this decade.
 Our older relatives and friends have given so much to our community and I believe it is vital for us to commit the adequate funds to provide diversity in resources and comfortable living conditions.
 In addition, the skilled and unskilled care workers who care for them have seen little income improvement due to the reimbursement structure nursing homes must live with.
+For any concerns related to nursing negligence, contact Miami nursing home abuse attorney immediately.

 Improving this is a priority for our community, and while we have made positive strides, more work is needed to address the concerns of nursing homes in our area.